openstack-infra/system-config/doc/source/project.rst

 To read about how our systems are managed and how to view or edit those configurations, see :ref:`sysadmin`.

+We also have a a collection of `OpenStack Project Infrastructure Publications
+<http://docs.openstack.org/infra/publications/>`_ where we host slides for
+presentations team members have given about the infrastructure.

 And if you have any questions, please ask.

 Team